Bishma/blog/content/posts/mrhomn.md

 #### Doorbell

 I'm hearing that the [Amcrest wifi doorbell](https://amcrest.com/smarthome-2-megapixel-wireless-doorbell-security-camera-1920-x-1080p-wifi-doorbell-camera-ip55-weatherproof-two-way-audio-ad110.html) is decent hardware with a terrible app to back it up.
-But it has the but plus of not being cloud based.
-I can mimic alerting with Home Assistant + Telegram Bot but I don't want to loose the intercom functionality.
+But it has the big plus of not being cloud based.
+I can mimic alerting with Home Assistant + Telegram Bot, unfortunately that won't replicate intercom functionality.
 There's enough chance that we won't be happy with the end result that I'm not willing to spend the money on one yet.

 We have a couple Amcrest PTZ cameras connected to home assistant via [Synology Surveillance Station](https://www.synology.com/en-us/surveillance).